 You will need to put in a lot of effort to find a balance between work and study responsibilities.
 If we take into account other commitments, like family or personal projects, it's easy to understand how difficult it can be.

 That's why you should spend enough time before making a decision and see if you can work and study at the same time.
 If a full-time job is too much, see if you can move to a part-time schedule.
 Or maybe change from a full-time to a part-time job.
 Also, don't forget to take time off and enjoy some rest; you don't want to end up with a burnout.

 4. Study any Master’s discipline online

 Distance learning has come a long way!
-We're in 2020 now, which means you can study almost any discipline or subject online.
+Nowadays, you can study almost any discipline or subject online.
 From Computer Science to Business & Management, from Engineering to Medicine, there are thousands of online Master’s courses designed for the needs of the modern student.

 While some subjects are more in-demand than others, there's a programme for almost anyone interested.
 Here are some of the most popular disciplines for online degrees:

 - Online Masters in Computer Science

 - Online Masters in Social Sciences